Employment Rights Act 1996: Complaints to a tribunal

-(d) references to an employee ceasing to be employed included references to an employee having been given notice of dismissal.

-The case of Beasley v National Grid Electricity Transmission upheld the argument that the time limit in Section 111(2)(a) operates absolutely in circumstances where it is reasonably practicable to comply with it: applications which are slightly late in being presented (88 seconds in the case of Beasley's application) are nevertheless late and fall out of the jurisdiction of the tribunal.
+The case of Beasley v National Grid Electricity Transmission upheld the argument that the time limit in section 111(2)(a) operates absolutely in circumstances where it is reasonably practicable to comply with it: applications which are slightly late in being presented (88 seconds in the case of Beasley's application) are nevertheless late and fall out of the jurisdiction of the tribunal.

-Settlement Agreements
+Settlement agreements

-The Settlement Agreement is a new concept which replaces the former "Compromise Agreement".
-Section 111A(2) of the ERA 1996 (as amended) provides for "Pre-termination Negotiations" that are: "any offers made or discussions held, before the termination of the employment in question, with a view to it being terminated on terms agreed between the employer and the employee".
+The settlement agreement is a new concept which replaces the former "compromise agreement".
+Section 111A(2) of the ERA 1996 (as amended) provides for "pre-termination negotiations" that are: "any offers made or discussions held, before the termination of the employment in question, with a view to it being terminated on terms agreed between the employer and the employee".

 The new provisions, which came into force on 29 July 2013, allow an employer to seek agreement with an employee for the latter's dismissal, thereby avoiding any risk of tribunal litigation for wrongful or unfair dismissal.
 The employee is invited to attend a meeting and may bring a companion (a fellow employee or a trade union officer).
 The employer, having discussed the issues, can make a written offer of termination, and the employee should be given 10 days to consider.
 The negotiations are confidential and "without prejudice".
 A Settlement Agreement is enforceable, but the employer is advised to have a "clawback" clause to allow recovery of any termination sums paid should evidence of misdeeds by the employee later arise.
 The discussions must observe ACAS Code of Practice 4 guidelines on settlement agreements; failure to comply may amount to "improper behaviour" by the employer, allowing the employee to renege on the agreement.